flyywh/Image-Denoising-State-of-the-art/README.md

 # Image Denoising State-of-the-art

-A curated list of image denoising resources and a benchmark for single image super-resolution algorithms.
+A curated list of image denoising resources and a benchmark for image denoising approaches.

 ## State-of-the-art algorithms